 The center points have color options of white, yellow, red, blue, green, or black.
 It is best to choose a center point that will contrast with the color of the setting that you are flying around.
 For example, if you are flying over water the blue center points may not be as visible so yellow or red may be better options.

 The following steps were written using the DJI Phatom 4 Pro V2.
 The other DJI drones like the Mavic Series will have the same or very similar steps.

-- In the DJI GO app, tap the camera settings button.
+- Tap the camera settings button.
 The camera settings button is under the shutter/record button and is highlighted with a red circle in the image below.